 I’m hoping this isn’t you, but I know this is the experience of many people during the holidays.
 It used to be me, but about five years ago, I wised up.
 Doesn’t mean I went to go live in a cabin in the woods and stop buying gifts for the people I love.
 In fact, I LOVE to buy gifts for the people I love.
 I just don’t want to go into debt to do it.

 I finally caught on that Christmas is going to happen EVERY year, and it happens on a pretty predictable schedule, right?
-I’m really OLD and back when I was younger, banks used to have something called a Christmas Club account.
+Back when I was younger, banks used to have something called a Christmas Club account.
 I haven’t heard of one in years – I think maybe they went extinct.
-However, that doesn’t mean that I can’t make my own little Christmas Club and set aside a little money for the holidays, so I am not caught flat-footed once they clear away the turkey carcass.
+However, that doesn’t mean that I can’t make my own version of a Christmas Club account.
+That way I can set aside a little stash of money for the holidays, so I am not caught flat-footed once they clear away the turkey carcass.

 I think that is why it was helpful for me to have my account at a separate bank.
 That way I don’t see it, smell it, or taste it.
 No temptation to dip into it when I have a bill that needs paying, or a cute outfit that is calling to me.
-I have a special debit card for it (not a credit card, just a debit) and that card stays safely locked in a drawer all year long.
+I have a special debit card for it (not a credit card, just a debit) and that card stays safely locked away in a drawer until mid-November every year.

 Then when it is time to start my Christmas shopping, I have a nice little nest egg that I can spend absolutely guilt-free for my presents.
 It really is a nice feeling and if I shop carefully, it is just enough to buy all the little must-have items for my family.
 And if I do go a little bit over, it isn’t nearly as big a catastrophe in January.
 Which means, I’m not still paying on those holiday bills into SUMMER – long after the items are sitting in the back of someone’s closet or have been broken…